Nyanyan/Egaroucid/web_resources/en/benchmarks/6_1_0/index.md

 If I set the game from the very beginning, same line appears a lot.
 To avoid this, I set the game from many different near-draw lines.

+I used <a href="https://berg.earthlingz.de/xot/index.php" target="_blank" el=”noopener noreferrer”>XOT</a> for its testcases.

 No opening books used.

 If Egaroucid Win Ratio is over 0.5, then Egaroucid wins more than Edax do.

-I used <a href="https://berg.earthlingz.de/xot/index.php" target="_blank" el=”noopener noreferrer”>XOT</a> for its testcases.

-### Egaroucid played Black
+"Black" and "White" means Egaroucid played black/white.
+In all conditions, Egaroucid is stronger than Edax.

 <table>
 <tr>